martinez-lopezpablo/martinez-lopezpablo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m a PhD candidate in Experimental Psychology at the University of Málaga.
-I study how humans learn habits and the situations that shape when we express them.
-In my work, I try to combine applied psychometrics with a commitment to transparent, open science.
-My main interests revolve around associative learning, decision-making, and reinforcement learning.
+Hello world!
+I’m Pablo, a PhD student in Experimental Psychology at the University of Málaga.
+I study how humans learn habits –inflexible behaviors– and the conditions in which we express them.
+In my research, I integrate behavioral data and applied psychometrics while following an open and transparent science path.
+I'm particularly interested in associative learning, decision-making, and reinforcement learning.